 By the time the proposal is submitted, the Honor's candidate should be familiar with the secondary works in the field.
 (Secondary readings should be extensive and be incorporated into the proposal.)
 The Honor's candidate is also expected to complete research paper of distinguished quality while enrolled in an independent study with their faculty advisor during the first semester of the senior year.
 In most cases, this paper will be one or two chapters in their thesis.
 Students must enroll in at least one, preferably two, semesters of independent study to work on their thesis.

-For students completing graduation requirements by the end of Semester I (Fall), a first complete draft of the thesis should be completed by November 10, 2015.
-Final drafs must be submitted by December 1, 2015.
-For students completing graduation requirements by Semester II (Spring), the first complete draft of the thesis should be submitted by March 14, 2016.
-The final draft of the thesis should be submitted by April 20, 2016.
+For students completing graduation requirements by the end of Semester I (Fall), a first complete draft of the thesis should be completed by November 10, 2016.
+Final drafts must be submitted by December 1, 2016.
+For students completing graduation requirements by Semester II (Spring), the first complete draft of the thesis should be submitted by March 14, 2017.
+The final draft of the thesis should be submitted by April 20, 2017.
 Students must submit bound copies of the final thesis to the department and to each of the readers, along with an electronic copy of the completed thesis to Ms. Deborah Bowen.
 All students will present their thesis projects to the Department of Africana Studies on the last Friday of April at a time to be determined.
 After this presentation, a department committee will make recommendations for honors to the Director of Undergraduate Studies and students will receive notification of the recommendation.